deemoe404/NanoSite/wwwroot/test.md

 # Markdown Test Document

 This is a test document to demonstrate various Markdown tags and elements.
+The purpose of this document is to show how different Markdown syntaxes can be used.
+Markdown allows you to easily include formatting elements like headings, lists, code, and more in a plain text format.

+This covers some of the basic Markdown syntaxes for formatting text.
+Markdown provides an easy way to include formatting in text-based files like readme files.

 ---